Jan 07

 Sanctions for Criminal Contempt and Civil Contempt

-A person found to be in contempt can be sanctioned to up to 300 hours of community service, a fine of up to $1,500, or imprisonment for up to 1 year, or any combination of these things pursuant to S.C.
+A person found to be in contempt can be sanctioned to up to 300 hours of community service, a fine of up to $1,500, or imprisonment for up to 1 year, or any combination of these things by the presiding judge pursuant to S.C.
 Code Ann.
 Section 63-3-620.

 The petitioner may also be entitled to an award of attorney’s fees and costs.

-If you are worried about being held in contempt of court or want to pursue a Rule to Show Cause against someone else, schedule a consultation to talk with one of our attorneys about your situation.
+If you are worried about being held in contempt of court or want to pursue a Rule to Show Cause against someone else in Charleston County Family Court, schedule a consultation to talk with one of our attorneys about your situation.

 schedule a consultation